caasted/multi-user-blog/README.md

 `/templates` contains the HTML structures that jinga2 uses to generate the application's webpages.

 `/css` contains the stylesheet used for the site

+## License

+**multi-user-blog** is free software, and may be redistributed under the terms specified in the [LICENSE](https://github.com/caasted/multi-user-blog/blob/master/LICENSE) file.